pjriddle/bidirectional-search/README.md

 # socs-2025
-The code, pseudocode,problem files, and results files for 2025 SOCS paper.
+The code, problem files, and results files for 2025 SOCS paper.